fran-cap/EconoSimm/README.md

 ## Note: The pcb has to be 1.2MM thick (approx) or it will not fit into a rom socket!

-### You can program the cips individually with a standard flash programmer and a 32 PLCC -> dip adapter
+### You can program the chips individually with a standard flash programmer and a 32 PLCC -> dip adapter
 BMOW's programmer may work but I have not tested it.

 #### I'm not liable if this damages your Macintosh